linkarzu/linkarzu.github.io/_tabs/about.md

   - If you don't see all the episodes, just give me some time and they'll eventually show up.

-## Why do you ask for support, isn't YouTube Ads enough?
+## You're a fraud, why do you ask for money, isn't YouTube Ads enough?

 - I was asked this in
   [this reddit post](https://www.reddit.com/r/emacs/comments/1meuo52/comment/n74320l/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button){:target="\_blank"}